chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 Even in the mesoscopic scale, in all local regions and in the global landscape where a specific phase transition is happening, a **patchiness** phenomenon occurs.
 A subdivision of the space in terms of **superiority** or **control**.

 A first approach is to *subdivide in **patches** the global landscape* in order to create an alter playground **aPlayground** of reference oriented to local and global:

+{% include info.html text="
 - cognitive exploration,
 - affordances perception,
 - speedy decision-making,
 - collective intentionality, and
-- synergestic possitioning and action support between team mates.
+- synergestic possitioning and action support between team mates."%}

 Those patches of the playground are our first 'relevant' parameter in terms of *superiority and inferiority densities* with respect to the opponent team and anticipation of actions to execute.